bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 I agree with that view, but there's one point you can make about verification time.
 So the time you need to validate a half-aggregated signature, which basically is, let's say, the combination of 100 signatures, the space it needs is smaller, but the time you need to validate it is still almost the same as for 100 individual signatures.
-So in that sense, now if you use block space more efficiently, you can squeeze more signatures in the block, And this then requires in the worst case more, or you could say in the best case, rather than the most complex case, you could have more signatures in there and then this would require more verification time.
+So in that sense, now if you use block space more efficiently, you can squeeze more signatures in the block.
+And this then requires in the worst case more, or you could say in the best case, rather than the most complex case, you could have more signatures in there and then this would require more verification time.
 So in that sense, it's not a block size increase, but it's a block verification time increase.

 Speaker 0: 00:45:48